 It has never been easier to start an online store, or add a store to your blog to sell the fruits of your hobby.
 You don’t have to be a developer and designer to build a functional website.
 Solutions like WooCommerce are affordable, easy to use, and offer thousands of themes that fit any brand aesthetic.
 And it’s really simple to add WooCommerce to WordPress.

 Whether you’re looking for a little extra cash or to build a new career, a hobby is a great place to start.
 It’s something that you already know how to do and are passionate about.

 Michael Kittredge turned his candle-making hobby into Yankee Candle Company, a billion-dollar brand.
 Nicole Snow took her love of knitting and turned it into Darn Good Yarn, a million-dollar company.
 It takes time and perseverance, but earning income from your hobby is an attainable goal.

-When you’re building a store, you need more than an idea and a website – and launching a WooCommerce store is simple.
+If you’re looking to transform one of your hobbies that make money into a business, you need more than an idea and a website – and launching a WooCommerce store is simple.
 Doing it with help is even easier.
-Managed hosting provides a wide variety of tools and features that make store ownership a lot more manageable.
+Managed hosting provides a wide variety of tools and features that make store ownership much more manageable.

 These managed hosting solutions offer support and a wide range of features, like cart abandonment software, so you can email customers who didn’t complete an order.
 Plus, hosted solutions like ours are made to be fast and great for SEO.